breckwagner/CSC361/project_2/README.md

 additionally, because no output format was specified for times, I have been outputting them using the method from the example Berkley code:

 const char *timestamp_string(struct timeval ts);

+I was not sure what was meant by the term data bytes in the assignment spec so I made the assumption that it includes the size of the header because wiresharks implementation does it that way but i implemented a method that gets the size of the payload without the header called "get_payload_size" in the util.cxx file.